Local Projects

 Class Presentations

 Presentations to students, in an indoor or outdoor classroom setting, designed to stress the importance of soil as a natural resource, explain soil physical properties, highlight soil conservation practices, and suggest soil and water stewardship activities for students.
 Presentations may be tailored to any grade level, subject matter, and length of class period.
-E-mail us for more information about a classroom presentation.
+If you are interested in having the Jackson County Soil and Water Conservation District present information to your students, please call (816) - 229 -5113 ext 3.

 Conservation Poster Contest